pet00184/ELSA-2.0/README.md

 The setup for this repository is the exact same process as what was needed for the flarepred repository.
 As this version is a work in progress, I would suggest keeping both repositories for flare monitoring, so that you can switch back to flarepred if unforeseen bugs are discovered in this one during the trial run.

 ### If you already have a conda virtual environment flarpred-env (or whatever you called yours):
-There is only one additional package needed for ELSA/ANNA 2.0!
-Therefore, if you already have a virtual enfironment for the old `flarepred` repository, I would simply add the package to that existing conda environment.
+There are a few additional packages needed for ELSA/ANNA 2.0.
+If you already have a virtual enfironment for the old `flarepred` repository, I would simply add the package to that existing conda environment.
 To do this,

 * activate your existing virtual environment `conda activate flarepred-env`
-* install the necessary package `pip install siphon`
+* install the necessary packages:
+1. `pip install siphon`
+2. `pip install xarray`
+3. `pip install netCDF4`
 * enjoy your low latency data!

 **Starting and using ELSA/ANNA follow the exact same processes as before (see below!).**